wwoast/redpanda-lineage/docs/SCHEMAS.md

 generated from.
 Each panda will be stored in a single flat-text file, with the panda's name as the filename (either English or Japanese).

+Photo and Video URIs are intended to aid in identification of the animal.
+We'll have a timeline strategy later to track arbitrary photos/videos/events from a panda's life in a time-ordered way.

 ```
 [panda]
 _id: <monotonic-ascending-number, assign one if none given>